BoKS-man/model_mock/README.md

 # model_mock
-mock model with cestom size of allocated memnory
+mock model with custom size of allocated memnory